r7kamura/altria/README.md

 ## Usage
 ```
-$ gem install magi
 $ magi setup
 $ magi start # open http://localhost:3000
 ```

 ## Hack
 Magi is just a rails application.
-Feel free to do what you want and send pull-requests.
+Feel free to do what you want.

 ### tools
 * Rails: HTTP server